Foreclosure Q & A

 Keep this file and bring it to the meeting with the Lanigans.
-You may visit the Winter Park office at 831 W. Morse Blvd. to make an appointment at either office.
+You may visit the office at 831 W. Morse Blvd. after making an appointment at the Lanigan and Lanigan Winter Park, Florida, office.

 Steps 1 through 5: When You Get the Foreclosure Notice